espressif/esp-idf/docs/en/api-guides/external-ram.rst

    for stack and task TCBs and xTaskCreateStatic-type functions will check if the buffers passed are internal.
 However, for tasks not calling on code in ROM in any way, directly or indirectly, the menuconfig option :envvar:`CONFIG_SPIRAM_ALLOW_STACK_EXTERNAL_MEMORY` will eliminate the check in xTaskCreateStatic, allowing task stack in external RAM.
 Using this is not advised, however.
+ * External RAM initialized failed can not be ignored if enabled :ref:`CONFIG_SPIRAM_ALLOW_BSS_SEG_EXTERNAL_MEMORY`; because of this, some BSS segment can not be placed into external memory if PSRAM can't work normally and can not be moved to internal memory at runtime because the address of them is defined by linkfile, the :ref:`CONFIG_SPIRAM_IGNORE_NOTFOUND` can't handle this situation,if you want to enable :ref:
+   `CONFIG_SPIRAM_ALLOW_BSS_SEG_EXTERNAL_MEMORY` the :ref:`CONFIG_SPIRAM_IGNORE_NOTFOUND` will be disabled, and if initialize SPIRAM failed,the system will invoke abort.

 Because there are a fair few situations that have a specific need for internal memory, but it is also possible to use malloc() to exhaust internal memory, there is a pool reserved specifically for requests that cannot be resolved from external memory; allocating task